 You must know—if you’ve read and studied the New Testament for yourself even a little bit—that Jesus never intended his Church to do the damage to it’s own “members” that it has for centuries.
 Historically, it’s horrible how many religious leaders have persecuted, had people tortured, and even killed, for simply wanting to pursue the simplicity of their faith and practice in their relationship with Jesus.

-True, simple faith in Jesus comes from within in our spirits and should foster a deep relationship with God the Father by means of the inner empowerment and guidance of God the Holy Spirit Who lives within each Jesus believer.
-Religious leaders should be instilling peace, love, and joy in their fellow believers (Romans 14), not fear and guilt and mean-spiritedness.
+True, simple faith in Jesus comes from within in our spirits and should foster a deep relationship with God the Father by means of the inner empowerment and guidance of God the Holy Spirit Who lives within each follower of Jesus.
+Religious leaders should be instilling peace, love, and joy in their fellow followers of Jesus (Romans 14), not fear and guilt and mean-spiritedness.
 As to church worship and praise, it only has meaning when people are free to worship God “in spirit and in truth.”
 (John 4: 23 and 24)

 You must know that God certainly cannot honor worship that is rendered to Him out of fear and guilt.
 Nor is God honored in any way by subservient obedience to religious laws and customs devoid of love.
 That sort of worship is counterfeit and sterile and serves only to further bind up people.

 It’s really very simple.
 Jesus loves and cares for people, followers of Jesus and pre-followers alike.
 Religious leaders must not run a parish or a congregation as a business and lord it over the people of the congregation or parish.
 When Jesus said He would build his church until He returns (and beyond?)
 He was not founding a business or an organization; He founded an organism—a living Body being built with “living building materials”; He is building an organic family, not an organization with leadership from the top down.
 He is the Head of the living Body He is building, but He is also at the “bottom” of his body as a Servant washing the feet of his followers.